The topic is available also in Hungarian

-The electronic nose is basically a MOx based sensor fusion device.
+The electronic nose technology mimics the biological nose.
+The device is basically a MOx based sensor fusion device.
 The electric conducting capability (resistance / impedance) of a MOx sensor changes depending on the actual molecule that reacts with the surface of the sensor.
 Furthermore, such sensors are coated with a membrane, which restricts the set of molecules that can reach the surface of the sensor.
 The sensors available on the market differ on their physical characteristics, thus the conducting capability of each sensor changes differently based on the actual molecule to be detected.
 We work with a sensor fusion solution meaning that multiple different sensors are combined, which leads to a kind of fingerprinting approach.

 There are various application domains, such as MedTech (detecting health issues based on biomarkers), Industry 4 (detecting gases of carcinogen nature), FoodTech (freshness of meat, microbiological contamination, spoiled food), air pollution analysis.

 The actual problems students can work on are as follows.

 - Algorithms to calibrate the sensors - A well known problem of MOx sensors is degradation / ageing.
 Furthermore, some sensors are low quality and have different bias and variance parameters.
 The goal of calibration is to standardise the measurements.